The Woodrow Wilson National Fellowship Foundation identifies and develops

 In recent years, the WW Foundation has continued to cultivate talented emerging leaders for both the academy and public service, administering programs like the Thomas R. Pickering Foreign Affairs Fellowships, the Charlotte W. Newcombe Doctoral Dissertation Fellowships, and the Mellon-Mays Undergraduate Fellows (MMUF) Dissertation Grants and Travel/Research Grants.
 Various other Foundation initiatives have sought not only to prepare leaders but to transform institutions, addressing the need for change in American doctoral education (the Humanities at Work, the Responsive Ph.D.) and in school-university partnerships that promote the transition to college (Early College High Schools).

 Continuity and change: the best minds for the nation’s most important challenges

-Today, Woodrow Wilson seeks to build upon its legacy of excellence, maintaining its historic commitments and attacking one of the nation’s most urgent contemporary challenges: the pervasive achievement gap between Americans, by race and income.
-Using the prestige of its historic fellowships as well as harnessing new resources, the Foundation has created the Woodrow Wilson Teaching Fellowships to both recruit exceptionally able individuals to careers in high school teaching and create new models for preparing such promising teachers to teach in low-income communities and high-need schools.
-As the Foundation’s current signature program, the Woodrow Wilson Teaching Fellowships bring full circle the Foundation’s work in creating access to educational excellence for some of the nation’s most talented young people—and thereby serving urgent national needs.
+The early 2000s saw Woodrow Wilson building upon its legacy of excellence, maintaining its historic commitments, and attacking one of the nation’s most urgent contemporary challenges: the pervasive achievement gap between Americans, by race and income.
+Using the prestige of its historic fellowships as well as harnessing new resources, the Foundation developed the WW Teaching Fellowships to both recruit exceptionally able individuals to careers in high school teaching and create new models for preparing such promising teachers to teach in low-income communities and high-need schools.
+WW focused too on preparing leaders for these schools through the WW MBA Fellowship in Education Leadership.